AmitKabya/OGRE/README.md

 - Yelp
 - Reddit

 `datasets` directory consists of several small datasets.
 You can find the larger ones in [This Google Drive link](https://drive.google.com/drive/folders/1zycmmDES39zVlbVCYs88JTJ1Wm5FbfLz), taken from [GraphSaint public github repository](https://github.com/GraphSAINT/GraphSAINT).
-Notice you will have to adjust them to our files format (explained above) or provide a data loader function in order to produce the networkx graph.
+Notice you will have to adjust them to our files format (will be further explained) or provide a data loader function in order to produce the networkx graph.

 ### What files should you have in order to embed your graph?
 - In order to calculate the embedding, you first must have an edge list file: